j-richey/ounce-of-rust-design-doc/source/design/public-api.rst

 ..  rubric:: Member Details

 new()
-    Constructs a new AI move using the provided game and a given probability of making a mistake.
-Panics if the game is over.

-position()
+    Constructs a new AI opponent.
+The mistake probability indicates how likely the AI will fail to consider various situations.
+A value of 0.0 makes the AI play a perfect game.
+A value of 1.0 causes the AI to always pick a random position.
+Values less than 0.0 are set to 0.0 and values greater than 1.0 are set to 1.0.

+get_move()
-    Gets the position selected by the AI player based on the previously provided game.
+    Gets the position the AI opponent wishes to move based on the provided game.
+    None is returned if the game is over.
+The AI opponent never tries to select an invalid position, that is a position that is not free.

 ..  rubric:: Trait Implementations